Penalized regression calibration: a method for the prediction of survival outcomes using complex longitudinal and high-dimensional data: Introduction

 The remainder of the article is organized as follows: in Section \ref{sec:methods} we introduce the methodological framework for PRC, discussing in detail the three steps involved in its estimation and the CBOCP.
-In Section \ref{sec:sims} we employ simulations to compare PRC to a simpler prediction approach that employs information on the baseline biomarker levels, but ignores the repeated measurements taken after baseline.
+In Section \ref{sec:sims} we employ simulations to compare PRC to a simpler prediction approach that employs information on the baseline biomarker levels, but ignores the repeated measurements taken after baseline; additionally, we compare the predictive performance of PRC to that of a joint modelling approach in a low-dimensional setting with 3 longitudinal covariates.
 In Section \ref{sec:appl} we employ PRC to predict time to LoA for the patients involved in the MARK-MD study.
 Lastly, in Section \ref{sec:concl} we provide some conclusions and discuss possible extensions of PRC.